felixge/felixge.de/index.md

 tournaments pretty much every weekend.
 Other summer time passions of mine are [street unicycling][] and [slacklining][].
 During the colder months I enjoy snowboarding, squash and badminton.

-You might also be curious about the frog riding the squirrel used on this page.
-The picture is the result of being a huge squirrel fan (long story) and coming across the [Get On The Squirrel Theres No Time To Explain][] meme one day.
-I really liked the carpe diem spirit of it, so I had an artist create a vector based on it.
-Eventually I want to use it as a logo on my laptop as well, but I have not gotten around to it yet.

 <h2 id="contact"><a href="#contact">Contact</a></h2>